codenlighten/bitcoin-decentral/roadmap.md

 Of course.
-Based on the comprehensive whitepaper for Bitcoin Decentral (BTCD), here is a detailed developer roadmap outlining the phases, milestones, and specific tasks required to build and launch the network and its ecosystem.
+Based on the comprehensive whitepaper for BitcoinDecentral Decentral (BTCD), here is a detailed developer roadmap outlining the phases, milestones, and specific tasks required to build and launch the network and its ecosystem.

 This roadmap is designed for a core development team and the open-source community, translating the project's vision into an actionable engineering plan.

 ---

-### **Bitcoin Decentral (BTCD) Developer Roadmap**
+### **BitcoinDecentral Decentral (BTCD) Developer Roadmap**

 #### **Executive Summary**
-This roadmap outlines a five-phase development plan to implement the Bitcoin Decentral protocol as specified in the whitepaper.
+This roadmap outlines a five-phase development plan to implement the BitcoinDecentral Decentral protocol as specified in the whitepaper.
 The plan prioritizes a secure foundation, methodical feature implementation, and robust pre-launch testing.
-Phases are structured to build upon one another, starting with the secure fork from Bitcoin Core and culminating in a fair mainnet launch and the establishment of a sustainable, decentralized ecosystem.
+Phases are structured to build upon one another, starting with the secure fork from BitcoinDecentral Core and culminating in a fair mainnet launch and the establishment of a sustainable, decentralized ecosystem.

 ---